 Getting off the train during stops used to be common but is now highly discouraged.
 More than likely the train stewardess won’t let you leave unless it’s your stop.

 Yes, you can!
-In fact, I highly recommend bringing food since the food on the train isn’t that good and is overpriced.
-Both food and drink are welcome on a China train.
+In fact, I highly recommend bringing food since the food on the Chinese train isn’t that good and is overpriced.
+Both food and drink are welcome.

 Train Tips from Seasoned Travelers | China Train Guide

-As somebody who has taken every type of China train to every size of China train station over the past 10 years, I’ve learned a thing or two about how to make the best of the experience – something I hope to be able to pass on to you.
+As somebody who has taken every type of China train to every size of China train station over the past 10 years, I’ve learned a thing or two about how to make the best of the experience.

 The following are a few of the “pro tips” I’ve picked up over the years.